 At the National Butterfly Center we’ll enjoy large numbers of butterflies and other wildlife, and learn about how this onion-farm-turned-Butterfly Sanctuary found itself at the middle of the dispute over construction of a border wall.

-Along the coastal plain, we will visit Laguna Atascosa NWR.
-In this habitat, we could find White-tailed Hawk, Harris’s Hawk, and Crested Caracara.
+Along the coastal plain we’ll visit Laguna Atascosa National Wildlife Refuge.
+In this open landscape, we could find White-tailed Hawk, Harris’s Hawk, and Crested Caracara.
 It is here that the rare Aplomado Falcon was reintroduced.
-The birds are doing well, and with a little luck, we’ll see them.
-Along the coast, numerous species of waterfowl spend the winter.
-One of the largest concentrations of wintering Redhead in the world is found along this coast.
+The birds are doing well, and with a little luck, we’ll see them, as we head to the coast where numerous species of waterfowl overwinter.

 We’ll also visit Santa Ana National Wildlife Refuge where we will look for marsh birds such as Least Grebes, Mottled Duck, and Anhingas.
 The riparian woodlands here may host Gray Hawk and Clay-colored Thrush.

 No birding trip is complete without a visit to a water treatment facility.
 The Edinburgh Wetlands World Birding Center has an impressive interpretive center and the adjacent settling ponds is an excellent location to spot Black-bellied Whistling Duck, Green Kingfisher, and Little Grebe, as well as numerous heron and egrets.

 Heading West, we encounter the dry scrub where we should find Curve-billed Thrasher and Verdin.
 Famous birding spots like Salineno and Falcon State park should give us opportunities for Audubon’s Oriole, Scaled Quail, and Pyrrhuloxia, while visiting the historic town of Roma, overlooking the Rio Grande River, will give us perspective on the meaning and impact our southern border has on these communities.